home-assistant/home-assistant.io/source/_integrations/onvif.markdown

 ## Configuration

-Home Assistant offers UniFi integration through **Configuration** -> **Integrations** -> **ONVIF**.
+Home Assistant offers ONVIF integration through **Configuration** -> **Integrations** -> **ONVIF**.
 Follow the instructions to get it set up.

 <div class='note'>
   It is recommended that you create a user on your device specifically for Home Assistant.
 For all current functionality, it is enough to create a standard user.
 </div>

-You can configure specific FFPMEG options through the integration options flow by clicking the gear icon on the top right of the integration details page.
+You can configure specific FFmpeg options through the integration options flow by clicking the gear icon on the top right of the integration details page.

 {% configuration %}
 rtsp_transport: